ecs-org/ecs-appliance/README.md

   * create-ecs-config
     * creates a env.yml with all key material inside
     * see env.yml for Examples
-    * creates a iso with env.yml and therelike inside
+    * creates a iso with user-data and meta-data for cloud-init
+  * build-image --config machine.yml
     * create-build-config
       * create a machine.yml with all key material inside (for using with packer)

-  * build-image --config machine.yml
     i: hardisk Layout: make mdadm raid1 on hda/hdb if both are present

   * upload-image image